The people making decisions about what we hear in entertainment and media are overwhelmingly white.

 - We are committed to crediting all collaborators responsible for our creative output on every project

-Mentorship & Partnerships: Expand our initiatives for mentorship and education with a focus on underrepresented groups:
+Mentorship & Partnerships: Expand our initiatives for mentorship and education with a focus on historically marginalized communities:

 - Your Music, Your Future: a community for composers focusing on music rights